Zowe-Java-SDK/ZosShell/README.md

 The commands exploit the z/OSMF Rest API layer on z/OS.

 ZosShell acts like a Bash shell.
 It provides similar bash concepts and processing.
-Examples of shell functionality are: keeping track of command history, changing directories represented as a partition dataset, history shortcuts with exclamation mark, auto command type ahead with TAB key and much more.
+Examples of shell functionality are: keeping track of command history, changing directories represented as a partition dataset, history shortcuts with exclamation mark, auto command type ahead with a TAB key and much more.
 It also caches each command output that can be searched by the search command.

 The project arose because of a need for something more simple, direct and less verbiage than [Zowe CLI](https://github.com/zowe/zowe-cli) for the most common commands.